by Mahir Khalifa-zadeh

 Grigor, bishop of Kapalak (now Qabala, Azerbaijan);

-Hromak, bishop of Amaras (now Khojavend, Azerbaijan);
+Hromak, bishop of Amaras (now Amaras town in Khojavend, Azerbaijan);

 bishop, Kambisena (now in Georgia);

-Simeon bishop Mets Irank;
+Simeon, bishop of Mets Irank;

-bishop Siwnik (Pahlavi: Sisakan, now Syunik, Armenia);
+bishop of Siwnik (Pahlavi: Sisakān, now Syunik, Armenia);

 Habakkuk, bishop of Šak‘ē (Pahlavi: Šakki; now Sheki, Azerbaijan);